 Moale is the most significant event in the southern part of Papua New Guinea and it honours the ancient Hiri trade from the pre-colonial times.
 The locals typically create and radiantly decorate the so-called “lagotoi” canoes and sail westwards into the Gulf of Papua to trade clay pots for assorted foods, e.g. Sago – the national delicious staple food extracted from tropical sago palm stems.

 NOTE the participants will pay $ 30 USD in order to enjoy the unique water show on Port Moresby`s lovely Ela Beach.

 6.KOKOPO MASK FESTIVAL (BONUS)

 This less known yet very fascinating show is a life dream for all anthropologists.
-It is every year in July when myriads of masks and surreal handmade costumes are presented in the coastal town of Kokopo.
-Various ethnic groups perform ritual dance in ancestor and spirit masks in the night time to create kind of eerie atmosphere.
+It is every year in July when myriads of masks and creative handmade costumes are presented in the coastal town of Kokopo.
+Various ethnic groups perform a ritual dance in ancestor and spirit masks in the night time to create kind of eerie atmosphere.
 Dancing through blazing fires accompanied by the chanting audience makes the whole extravaganza simply arresting.

 NOTE experience the jaw-dropping moments of the Kokopo Mask Show for just $ 30 USD.

 Subscribe to our email newsletter to receive useful articles and special offers.
 This monthly email is sent out on the first of every month.